Devante Rodney: Hartlepool United

 On 6 January 2017, Rodney joined EFL League Two side Hartlepool United.
 He was reportedly not one of manager Craig Hignett's main targets and was assigned squad number 38 and sent to play for Sam Collins's reserve team.
 The club already had an established strike force in Pádraig Amond and Billy Paynter.
 New manager Dave Jones handed Rodney his professional debut on 1 April, in a 2–0 defeat to Portsmouth at Victoria Park.
 He scored two goals against Doncaster Rovers on the final day of the 2016–17 season as Hartlepool fought relegation, his goals were almost enough to keep the club up until Mark O'Brien scored a late winner for Newport County against Notts County to send Hartlepool down to the National League.

-His next goal came on 14 October 2017, in a 2–1 win at South Shields in the FA Cup; manager Craig Harrison noted that "he’s had some great opportunities in the last four to five games.
+His next goal came on 14 October 2017, in a 2–1 win at South Shields in the FA Cup; manager Craig Harrison noted that "he's had some great opportunities in the last four to five games.
 He could have had five goals to his name by now quite easily".
 Speaking the following March, new manager Matthew Bates said that Rodney was impressive in training and just needed to translate his hard work into goals.
 On 17 April, he was sent off for two bookable offences in a 1–0 home win over Leyton Orient.
-He ended the 2017–18 season with three goals in 22 starts and 22 substitute appearances as "Pools" posted a 15th-place finish and he turned down the club's offer of a new contract in the summer.
+He ended the 2017–18 season with three goals in 22 starts and 22 substitute appearances as "Pools" posted a 15th-place finish.
+In the summer, he turned down the club's offer of a new contract.